nkrapivin/DialogModule/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-# Dialog Module -- The World's Simplest Way to Dialog
+# Dialog Module - The World's Simplest Way to Dialog

-A simple, easy-to-use, cross-platform, dialog API shared library, inspired by the GameMaker Language dialog functions.
+A simple, easy-to-use, cross-platform, dialog API, inspired by the GameMaker Language dialog functions.
+You may dynamically link your projects to the pre-built binaries, or simply include the proper platform-specific headers.

 ----------------------------------------------------------------------------------------------------------------------------------

 # Platforms Supported and Features Included (WYSIWYG)

 Windows, macOS, and Linux are supported.
 The Linux version has some dependencies that need to be installed.
-Includes Message Box with OK, OK/Cancel, Yes/No, Yes/No/Cancel, Retry/Cancel, Abort/Retry/Ignore, Input Box for strings and numbers, Password Box for strings and numbers, Open File, Multi-Select Files, Save File, Browse For Folder, and Color Picker.
+Includes Message Box with OK, OK/Cancel, Yes/No, Yes/No/Cancel, Retry/Cancel, Abort/Retry/Ignore, Input Box for strings and numbers, Password Box for strings and numbers, Open File, Multi-Select Files, Save File, Folder Browser, and Color Picker.

 ----------------------------------------------------------------------------------------------------------------------------------